andrealonzo/vidterest-java/README.md

-# Request Header Parser Microservice JAVA implementation
+# URL Shortener Microservice JAVA implementation

 ## Overview

-This is my JAVA implementation of the Request Header Parser Microservice for Free Code Camp.
+This is my JAVA implementation of the URL Shortener Microservice basejump for Free Code Camp.

-A running version of this program can be found at https://requestheader-java.herokuapp.com/
+A running version of this program can be found at https://urlshortener-java.herokuapp.com/

 ## Build